TestDevLab Manual & Automated Testing Report Examples

-We have been in the software quality assurance field for over 7 years and understand every aspect of this important business.
-We have grown to a 120+ engineers team that works with a wide variety of technology solutions and helps to improve software quality for our clients, both startups and Fortune 500 companies.
+We have been in the software quality assurance field for over 10 years and understand every aspect of this important business.
+We have grown our team to 550+ engineers that works with a wide variety of technology solutions and helps to improve software quality for our clients, both startups and Fortune 500 companies.

 If you haven’t worked with a third party quality assurance partner before, you might have a question about deliverables of said cooperation.
 What the test reports will look like and what information will it include?
 These are valid questions and in this blog post I will walk you through our manual and automated test report examples.
 I can say from my experience that very often the success of software product development depends on the quality of provided test reports.

 But before getting into the details of specific reports, I would like to mention that our engineers can work with a wide variety of issue tracking software and will gladly track bug information in a system of client’s choice in a way that is convenient.
 If there is no such system in place, we can help implement it or just stick to producing test reports of our own.